 I have my eye on a course at the end of July in Snowdonia in North Wales and am currently building up my 20 days.
 Unfortunately my hiking experience abroad (aka the bulk of it) doesn’t count, as the course is based on the U.K. OS maps system.
+And in fairness, a well marked GR route in the sun is quite a different story to a craggy path on a Lakeland Fell.
 I’m on about 15 days now and should be able to get up to 20 ahead of the course starting.

 I’m not sure what I plan to do with the training and whether I’ll go on to the actual assessment.
 I figure that it will at least be really useful to me in my personal adventures and will allow me to feel a little more confident by myself and when I take friends with me.

 My secret hope, however, is actually that I completely love it, go on to complete the assessment and become a part time mountain leader for a couple of months a year.
 In California.
 (Ok so I’ll need a green card and an international qualification for that… but a girl can dream).

 This is my ‘secret’ hope as I’m a bit scared that I won’t love it.
 I’m a little scarred by my experience last year of jumping into professional training for a previously loved hobby (unrelated to hiking) and just… hating it.

 It was such a disappointment to realise that making something that I love my work just ruined it for me.
 But I’m hoping that this was largely due to a few other factors, including the financial implications and an unfortunate injury, rather than the simple act of professionalising it.